swift-server/sswg/proposals/NNNN-hummingbird.md

     return .ok
 }
 ```
+If you need your request body to be collated into one ByteBuffer you can use `request.body.collect(upTo:)`.

+### Request decoding, response encoding

 Any type that conforms to `HBResponseGenerator` can be returned from a route.
 These include `String`, `ByteBuffer` and `HTTPResponse.Status`.
-Types that conform to `HBResponseEncodable` automatically conform to `HBResponseGenerator` and will use the Codable to generate a response.
+Types that conform to `HBResponseEncodable` automatically conform to `HBResponseGenerator` and will use Codable to generate a response.

 ```swift
 struct User: HBResponseEncodable {